PiyushArora1010/PoseObject/readme.md

 This README provides detailed steps, instructions, and observations for editing the pose of an object in the scene using segmentation, inpainting, and novel view generation techniques.

 ## How to Run
-Task 1: Once in the Avataar folder, execute the following command: python run.py -i <path to image> -c <user prompt for class> -tk 1
+Once in the PoseObject folder,
-Task 2: Once in the Avataar folder, execute the following command: python run.py -po <polar angle> -az <azimuth angle> -i <path to image> -c <user prompt for class>
+Task 1: Execute the following command: python run.py -i <path to image> -c <user prompt for class> -tk 1 Task 2: Execute the following command: python run.py -po <polar angle> -az <azimuth angle> -i <path to image> -c <user prompt for class>

 ## Steps Followed for the Assignment